Babesia: Transmission

 Babesia species are spread through the saliva of a tick when it bites.
 Already at its nymphal stage, a tick bites into the skin for a blood meal.
 The tick, if not removed, stays attached for three to four days, with longer periods of feeding associated with a higher probability of acquiring the parasite.
 The parasite can survive in the tick as it molts through its various developmental stages, resulting in all tick stages being potentially infectious.
 Some species of Babesia can be transmitted from a female tick to its offspring before migrating to salivary glands for feeding.
 B. microti, the most common species in humans, has not been shown to transmit transovarially.

 Ticks of domestic animals that transmit Babesia and cause much disease include the very widespread cattle ticks, Rhipicephalus (Boophilus) microplus, and R.(B.) decoloratus.
 These ticks have a strict one-host feeding cycle on cattle, so the Babesia can only be transmitted by the transovarial route.

 In the Americas, Ixodes scapularis is the most common vector.
 This hard tick, commonly known as a deer tick, is also the vector for other tick-associated illnesses, such as Lyme disease.
 Many species of Babesia only infect nonhuman mammalian hosts, most commonly cattle, horses, and sheep.
 B. microti and B. divergens are the two main pathogenic species in humans.
 Their reservoirs are theorized to be the white-footed mouse (Peromyscus leucopus), voles from the Microtus genus, and the white-tailed deer (Odocoileus virginianus).
 These woodland species are hypothesized reservoirs because although they are known to harbor the disease, complete reservoir competence has not yet been shown.

 Most cases of transmission between humans are attributed to a tick vector.
 As of 2003, the Centers for Disease Control and Prevention (CDC) acknowledged more than 40 cases of babesiosis contracted from transfusions of packed red blood cells (PRBC), as well as two infections documented from organ transplantation.
 PRBC transfusions that cause infections were identified through testing the blood donor for B. microti antibodies.
 The occurrence of Babesia transmission through PRBC blood transfusions puts pressure on governmental organizations (such as the CDC) to heighten standard measures for screening blood donations.

 Transmission is also possible through congenital transmission (from an infected mother to her baby).
-As symptoms may not appear, many women may not be aware they are infected during pregnancy, and therefore a measurement of congenital transmission rate is not known at this time.
+As symptoms may not appear, many women may not be aware they are infected during pregnancy, so a measurement of congenital transmission rate is not known at this time.

 Currently, no vectors for avian Babesia have been identified, but they are assumed to be ticks.
 Babesia species require competent vertebrate and invertebrate hosts to maintain transmission cycles.